Publications that make use of David Grove's ideas

 This paper adds to the body of knowledge in relation to students using metaphor as a tool to support meta-learning.
 This project focuses on what students are like when they are “learning at their best” and discusses what knowing this information does for both individual self-awareness and working with others.
 Six final year students spent half a day exploring, developing and pictorially representing their “learning at best” metaphors.
 All six students were positive that the development of personal learning metaphors was beneficial and thought that it was important that these were developed systematically over time.
 The benefits were highlighted to be both for the individual working on their own and for understanding others in group work situations.

 (2014).
-Teaching and learning pedagogies to enhance practice in Higher Education: a practitioner's perspective: Doctorate by publication, Liverpool John Moores University
+Teaching and learning pedagogies to enhance practice in Higher Education: a practitioner's perspective.
+A thesis submitted in partial fulfilment of the requirements of Liverpool John Moores University for the degree of Doctor of Philosophy.
+Liverpool John Moores University

 , Faculty of Education, Health and Community.